 - What is a Dialogic Culture Teaching through IMAGE and why is it important in a language classroom?
 What theories support the importance of teaching Culture Dialogically?
-Why is Dialogic Culture Teaching through IMAGE a critical pedagogy?
+How do I meet the culture and communities standards in a Dialogic Culture Teaching lesson through IMAGE? - How is Dialogic Culture Teaching through IMAGE a critical pedagogy?
 Why is Dialogic Culture Teaching through IMAGE an HLTP? - What strategies lead to effective Dialogic Culture Teaching through IMAGE?
 How do I co-plan and enact a Dialogic Culture lesson through IMAGE?
 What reflections do I have on my practice of Dialogic Culture Teaching through IMAGE?